freshdirect/freshdirect.github.io/_elements/textlinks.md

   <p><a class="fd-link-visited" href="#">This is a visited link</a> inside a paragraph.</p>

   <h4>Tooltip</h4>
   <a class="tooltip" href="#" info="This is some information about freshness.
-Disregard the styling for this overlay.">Our Freshness Guarantee</a>
+PLEASE, disregard the styling of this overlay.">Our Freshness Guarantee</a>

 <!--   <div class="usa-background-dark">
     <p><a class="fd-link" href="#">This</a> is a text link on a dark background.</p>